Chris Ballard (American football): Chicago Bears

 In 2001, Ballard joined the Chicago Bears' scouting department.
 It was during this time that he declined a job offer to run first-year coach Art Briles' secondary at the University of Houston.
-Ballard contributed to Chicago's success in the twelve years he was there.
+Ballard contributed to Chicago's success in the 12 years he was there.
 In 2012, he received a promotion to director of pro scouting.
-Ballard would only remain in this position for one season before moving to the Kansas City Chiefs.
-During his time with the Bears, he was said to be involved with many acquisitions such as Matt Forte, Johnny Knox, Brandon Marshall, and Martellus Bennett.
+Ballard would only remain in this position for one season.
+During his time with the Bears, Ballard was said to be involved with many acquisitions such as Matt Forte, Johnny Knox, Brandon Marshall, and Martellus Bennett.

 Kansas City Chiefs

-Prior to the 2013 season, Ballard joined the Kansas City Chiefs as director of player personnel, the position he remained in until the conclusion of the 2014 season in which he received a promotion to become the director of football operations.
-He remained with the Chiefs until the conclusion of the 2016 regular season.
-While with the Kansas City Chiefs, Ballard was involved in drafting Pro-Bowlers Travis Kelce, Tyreek Hill, and Marcus Peters.
+Prior to the 2013 season, Ballard joined the Kansas City Chiefs as director of player personnel.
+He stayed in that position until becoming the director of football operations the end of the 2014 season.
+Ballard remained with the team until the conclusion of the 2016 regular season.
+While with the Chiefs, Ballard was involved in drafting Pro-Bowlers Travis Kelce, Tyreek Hill, and Marcus Peters.

 Indianapolis Colts

 In the midst of the 2016 NFL Playoffs, Ballard was introduced as the new general manager of the Indianapolis Colts.
-The Colts would have a losing record in Ballard's first season as their GM.
+The Colts would have a losing record in Ballard's first season as their general manager.
 Prior to his second season, the Colts fired head coach Chuck Pagano.
 Despite the Colts announcing that they had signed New England Patriots offensive coordinator Josh McDaniels, McDaniels unexpectedly withdrew from the agreement in principle.
 On February 11, 2018, the Colts announced Frank Reich as their new head coach.

-The Colts finished the season with a 10-6 record, and two of Ballard's 2018 draft choices, Quenton Nelson and Shaquille Leonard were named to the AP All-Pro First Team, becoming the first set of rookie teammates to be named First Team All-Pro since 1965 and only the second in NFL history.
-Additionally, Leonard was named the NFL Defensive Rookie of the Year.
+The Colts finished the 2018 season with a 10–6 record, and two of Ballard's 2018 draft choices, Quenton Nelson and Shaquille Leonard, were named to the AP All-Pro First Team, becoming the first set of rookie teammates to be named First Team All-Pro since 1965 and only the second in NFL history.
+Leonard was also named the NFL Defensive Rookie of the Year.
 Ballard was named the NFL Executive of the Year by the Pro Football Writers of America in 2018.

 In August 2021, Ballard signed a five-year contract extension with the Colts.

 Personal life

 Ballard and his wife, Kristin, have three children and adopted two more in 2012.
+One of their sons, Cole, is a backup quarterback for the Kansas Jayhawks football team.